What Is It and What You Need To Do About It

 The biggest concern with this change is whether or not plugins and themes will be compatible with this new WordPress version.
 In order to give the creators enough time to test and tweak their products, nearly every managed WordPress hosting company has announced that they will wait until January to upgrade.

-The three hosting sites GreenCup uses most – DreamHost, GoDaddy, and A2 – have all announced that they will wait.
+The three hosting sites GreenCup Digital uses most – DreamHost, GoDaddy, and A2 – have all announced that they will wait.
 Some will update to WordPress 5.0 when they feel it is safe while others will require you to do it manually.
 Contact them directly to find out where you will land.

 When you are ready to update, make a backup of all your website files and your website database BEFORE upgrading.
 This is a very important step.
 When you complete the update, check everything on your site to make sure it’s all functioning properly, especially the plug-ins which include most Contact forms.